 Oriental Poppy - Papaver

-Oriental Poppy is a perennial poppy with large flowers, usually red, pink or orange and often with black basal blotches, but may be white, mauve or plum-coloured, with bristly leaves.
-It has been a popular garden plant since it was introduced to western Europe.
-Height: 50 to110 cm.
+This perennial poppy has large flowers, usually red, pink or orange and often with black basal blotches, but may be white, mauve or plum-coloured.
+It has bristly leaves, and may have leafy bracts.
+Height: 50 to 110 cm.
 Stem leafy to the top, upper part smoothly haired.
 Flowers have 4 to 6 petals and measure 8 to 12 cm.
 This is one of many cultivated plants that escapes into the wild and persists, at least for a time.
-These cultivated plants may have many different varieties or cultivars, and hybridisation is common so our images of garden escapes can only be said to be representative of the species.
+It is commonly grown in gardens, and was introduced from SW Asia.
+Taxonomy is complicated due to garden hybrids and varieties; three species may be involved, or they may be representative of a single species, P setiferum.

 Usually found as a casual garden escape on open or disturbed ground close to habitation.